Judge Dread in Malaysia

 In a survey conducted by the World Bank, Azlah Shah said, “on resolution of commercial disputes, Malaysia ranks poorly, 63 amongst 178 economies.
 A similar report by the US State Department warns American businessmen to be wary of the slow process of adjudication of cases before the Malaysian courts.
 This is indeed a poor reflection on our courts.”

 Several recent cases, particularly the trial of three defendants for the brutal murder of Mongolian translator Altantuya Shaariibuu, have underscored the court’s problems.
-The three defendants are Abdul Razak Baginda, a close friend of Deputy Prime Minister Najib Tun Razak, and two of Najib’s bodyguards.
+The three defendants are Abdul Razak Baginda, a of Deputy Prime Minister Najib Tun Razak, and two of Najib’s bodyguards.
 Long delays and obfuscations in the case have given rise to suspicions that it may end inconclusively.
-In addition, tycoon Eric Chia, a close friend of Mahathir’s, was abruptly acquitted earlier this year of criminal breach of trust involving RM76.4 million of allegedly tainted funds from the Perwaja Steel Corp.
+In addition, tycoon Eric Chia, a close friend of Mahathir’s, was abruptly acquitted earlier this year of criminal involving RM76.4 million of allegedly tainted funds from the Perwaja Steel Corp.